Dark Sky Reserve Networks Usher in Earth Law

 What’s the problem with too much light?

-Light pollution affects many animals since light and dark often signals when to eat, sleep, hunt, migrate, or reproduce.
-That means light pollution alters and interferes with the timing of necessary biological activities.
-Artificial light at night disrupts nocturnal pollination networks and has negative consequences for plant reproductive success.
-In one study, artificially illuminated plant–pollinator communities, nocturnal visits to plants were reduced by 62% compared to dark areas.
+Light pollution affects many animals since light and dark often act as signals for when to eat, sleep, hunt, migrate, or reproduce.
+Lack of these signals thus alters and interferes with the timing of necessary biological activities.
+Artificial light at night disrupts nocturnal pollination networks, meaning negative consequences for reproductive success in plants.
+In one study of artificially illuminated plant-pollinator communities, nocturnal visits to plants were reduced by 62% compared to dark areas.

 Could light pollution be contributing to the decline of coral reefs?
 More than 130 different species of coral on the Great Barrier Reef spawn new life by moonlight.
-Every October or November after the full moon, the reefs spew sperm and eggs into the ocean in what looks like an underwater blizzard.
+Every October or November after the full moon, coral polyps release sperm and eggs into the ocean in what looks like an underwater blizzard.
 When the two sex cells combine amid the flurry, fertilization begins.
-Bright urban lights can mask the moon’s phases, throwing the corals’ biological clocks out of sync, according to Oren Levy, of Bar-Ilan University in Israel.
+Bright urban lights can mask the moon’s phases, throwing the corals’ biological clocks out of sync, according to Oren Levy of Bar-Ilan University.
 This can cause the reefs to release their reproductive cells late or not at all, decreasing their chances of producing offspring.

 Since most songbirds migrate at night, light pollution disrupts their circadian rhythms and can disorient birds during migration.
 Bright lights at night on large buildings attract birds in the same way that bright porch lights attract moths, which can result in fatal collisions.